thugoo/api-delta-twin/README.md

 # Delta Twin

 Platform for visualizing the current status of the Delta Centre's study and research facility.
 It uses real-time data collected from the building's automation system and various deployed sensors.

+**This project includes the source code for the data querying services and the API.**
+Project containing the source code for the web application can be found here: https://github.com/thugoo/client-delta-twin

-Platform is available at http://172.17.89.119.nip.io.
+API endpoints are available at http://172.17.89.119.nip.io/api.
 Access requires a connection to the UT VPN.

-The platform is composed of data querying services, an API for broadcasting data, and a web application.

-**This project includes the source code for the data querying services and the API.**

-Project containing the source code for the web application can be found here: https://gitlab.ut.ee/hugo.martin.teemus/client-delta-twin

-Diagram of the workflow:
+Available endpoints:
+**/api/measurements** -
+**/api/timetables** -

+**Workflow flowchart:**

 ![Workflow](workflow.svg)